GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-02-species-file-group.md

 ---
-layout: post
+layout: news_item
 title: "Species File Group -- new home for GN?"
 date: 2015-05-02 12:44:45
-author: "Dima Mozzherin"
+author: "dimus"
-categories: "gna col speciesfile taxonworks"
+categories: col speciesfile taxonworks
 ---

 Trying to find a permanent home for GN I travelled to Champaign-Urbana on